MeganMFisher/fullstack-react-auth0/README.md

         <h4>Available balance: { this.props.user ? '$' + Math.floor((Math.random() + 1) * 100) + '.00' : null } </h4>
         ```

 6. Last we need a way to logout of our application.
 Create an a tag with an href to our logout endpoint that surrounds a logout button.
+The endpoint will use req.logout() to end the auth session then will redirect us back to the login page like we specified.

         ```
         <a href='http://localhost:3005/auth/logout'><button>Log out</button></a>
         ```

 7. Now lets do a little styling in Private.css: